Digital responsibility

 Corporate digital responsibility

 Digitization is both an opportunity and a challenge.
-It is changing our daily life and work routines.
-It is up to all of us to determine how this permanent transformation will unfold.
-That is why the Otto Group is developing solutions for value-oriented digitization.
-And why we promote discourse throughout society by supporting initiatives and projects to jointly create a responsible framework with other companies, politicians, and civil society — for digitization designed for people.
+It transforms our daily lives and our work.
+The way this ongoing transformation unfolds is up to all of us.
+Therefore, the Otto Group is developing solutions for a value-oriented digitization.
+We promote cross-sector discourse through initiatives and projects to create a responsible framework together with other companies, politics, science, and civil society – aiming for a digitization that is centered around people.

-Our aim is to shape digitization within our sphere of influence in a value-oriented manner and to take action together with partners from politics, business, science and civil society.
-In doing so, we rely on exchange and cooperation with other players.
+Our goal is to shape digitization in a value-oriented manner within our sphere of influence and to take action together with partners from politics, business, science and civil society.
+We focus on exchange and collaboration with other stakeholders.

 Data and security

-Data protection as laid out in the EU General Data Protection Regulation (GDPR) is much more than just a legal requirement for the Otto Group.
-Naturally, we comply with these regulations, which are the minimum standards for us.
-But in some respects we also go beyond them - which is bindingly formulated in a number of guidelines.
-We view data protection as an ethical obligation.
-The secure and trust-based handling of our customers’ data is part of what we view as our digital responsibility.
-The confidence of our customers is the basis for our growth.
+Data protection is much more for the Otto Group than just a legal requirement as outlined in the EU General Data Protection Regulation (GDPR).
+These guidelines serve as a minimum standard that we naturally comply with, but we also exceed them in certain areas, which is bindingly established in a variety of guidelines.
+We see data protection as an ethical obligation.
+The secure and trustworthy handling of our customers' data is part of what we consider our digital responsibility.
+The trust of our customers is the foundation of our growth.

 Projects and initiatives: